 Covid-19 Protective Measures

-On May 18th The Chief Health Officer for Alameda County released Order No.20-11 which states that patients may visit medical care professionals broadly defined and without limitation.
-Therefore, we will be opening the Alameda office to the full range of prior esthetic treatments and procedures with appropriate COVID-19 precautions.
+The Dept. Health Contra Costa County In conjunction with CA State Dept. Health the Brentwood office has been open since May of 2020 and The Chief Health Officer for Alameda County released Order No.20-11 which stated that patients may visit medical care professionals broadly defined and without limitation.
+As a result of this order the Alameda office has been open for the full range of prior esthetic treatments and procedures with appropriate COVID-19 precautions also since May of 2020.

 ■ Patients to check in by phone or text message and wait in the car until an exam room is ready.